 A trucker hat was one of the significant fashion items of early 2000.
 The big rig drivers wore the hats until the beginning of 2000 when they became a fashion staple for the hip-hop stars.
 Artists and hip-hop enthusiasts would customize the front to suit their style and preferences.
 Alternatively, they opted for an attractive logo that screamed fresh and trendy on wearing it.
 The hats did not last long in the industry before fading out.

 The whites received negative backlash while wearing du-rags until Eminem and Mac Miller wore them.
 The fashion item became more of Eminem’s signature attire throughout the 2000s after he wore it during the launch of Shady, his clothing label.
 Du-rags attracted a large following from Eminem and Miller’s fans including the white men who were uncomfortable wearing the attire before.

 Air Force Ones

 This pair of kicks was one of the big things in the early 2000 hip-hop industry.
 The shoes depicted both the hip-hop and the basketball culture.
 An artist released a song and video about these shoes, so you can be sure that it was one of the most coveted attires of the time.
 Some people with these kicks would go extra lengths of placing a rubber band at the bottom of their pants to maintain the crisp look of the shoe.

-It is evident that early 2000 was a defining moment for hip-hop fashion industry.
-There was a significant transition from the more dramatic street wear of the 90s and 80s to more subtle fashion items.
-Most women in hip-hop also changed their outfit from the baggy jeans to more tight clothing.
+It is evident that early 2000 was a defining moment for the hip-hop fashion industry.
+There was a significant transition from the more dramatic streetwear of the 90s and 80s to more subtle fashion items.
+Most women in hip-hop also changed their outfits from baggy jeans to more tight clothing.
 However, the artists and rappers continued to use music and to revolutionize people’s way of living and attract a large following all over the world.